GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/1-introduction.md

 This module introduces some of the available types and shows how to associate them with variables.
 Later modules examine how interfaces, functions, and classes use static typing.

-In this module, you will:

-- Explain the advantages of declaring typed variables in TypeScript.
-- Declare variables using primitive types.
-- Declare variables using object types.
-- Declare variables using union and intersection types.

 ## Learning objectives

 After completing this module, you'll be able to: